the-quidpr0quo/the-quidpr0quo.github.io/_posts/2021-12-01-CHECKITIN-CTF.md

 For this SQLi, I leverage the help from sqlmap, which comes in handy (also lazy).
 Many people would recommend a manual exploitation to understand SQLinjection, which I cannot agree more.

 Step 1 – Confirming the injection point
-I first save the request into a *search.req” file so I can parse the request easily when using SQLinjection Next, I use the –current-user extension to confirm the injection point.
+I first save the request into a *search.req* file so I can parse the request easily when using SQLinjection Next, I use the `–current-user` extension to confirm the injection point.
 ```
 sqlmap -r search.req --current-user
         ___